If you were hurt in a construction site accident in Largo, you have a few options for recovering fair compensation for your injuries.

 - An at-fault driver in a car crash

 In other words, Florida law allows you to hold anyone other than your employer liable for your injuries.
 It’s not always easy to find out what went wrong on the job–but our lawyers in Pinellas County are up to the task.

 What Deadlines Might Apply in My Injury Case?

 It’s always important to be aware of the time limits on filing a claim for compensation based on injuries.
 Applicable deadlines depend on how you choose to pursue your right to compensation.

-The Florida statute of limitations on personal injury lawsuits is four years.
+The Florida statute of limitations on personal injury lawsuits is two years.

 Workers’ compensation timelines are much shorter.
 You should always notify your employer or supervisor that you were hurt on the job as soon as possible.
 If you wait longer than 30 days, your claim could be denied.

 What Forms Of Compensation Are Available to Construction Accident Victims in Largo, FL?